ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 {{site.data.keyword.attribute-definition-list}}

-# Target platforms in {{site.data.keyword.cloud_notm}}
+# Target platforms in IBM Cloud
 {: #v2t-targets}

-{{site.data.keyword.cloud}} for VMware® Solutions has a number of offerings, deployment patterns, and options that can be used to create your target NSX-T environment.
+{{site.data.keyword.vmwaresolutions_full}} has a number of offerings, deployment patterns, and options that can be used to create your target VMware NSX-T™ environment.
 For this documentation, they are defined as follows:

 * Automated offerings - These offerings are available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console and VMware Solutions Dedicated tiles.
 * Regulated workload offerings - These offerings are available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console and Regulated Workloads tile.
 They are suitable for clients that require a prescriptive reference architecture that matches the {{site.data.keyword.framework-fs_full}}.